Restore the health of your body, brain and organ systems after mold exposure

 Month Four (Sooner if needed for significant brain “fog” and other deficits.)

 A. Restore Brain Function: Check for Brain microbial infection.
 Be aware that “leaky gut” causes influx of microbes into your system.
-Complete gut healing with amino acids prior to meal–especially threonine–and predominant energy source of glutamine and butyrate.
+Complete gut healing with amino acids prior to meal–especially threonine–and predominant gut energy sources glutamine and butyrate.

 B. Repeat measurement of your AM free radicals, or use the more accurate AM lipid peroxides